 17.00 – 17.30 Tea

 17.30 – 18.00 free time

 19.00 – 19.30 Dinner

 Volunteers can reconnect with nature & participate in a farmer's way of life, learn & experience natural farming methods.
-We are off the beaten track on the edge of a forest which has trails for trekking.
-Volunteers can enjoy the natural beauty and wild life and are welcome to use it as a staring point to other places in south India.
+We are off the beaten track on the edge of a forest.
+Volunteers can enjoy the natural beauty, wild life and are welcome to use it as a staring point to other places in south India.
 Volunteers interested in cooking can learn our version of Indian dishes!
 Our place is an escape from the crowded towns of India, it is perfect for those who seek privacy & peace.
-This is a place to practice meditation and connect with your subtler self.
+This is a place to connect with your inner self.

 English, Japenese and Indian languages

-The farm is ideal for trekking, bird watching & trail running.
+Coorg has a few spots for trekking & bird watching.
 Volunteers can go onward to learn yoga at Mysore town, we are well connected by bus and the nearest airport is 3 hrs by bus in Mangalore town.
-Madikeri town has interesting sightseeing spots, including a elephant camp.
+Madikeri town has interesting sightseeing spots, including an elephant camp.
 The golden temple of Bylakuppe where his Holiness, the Dalai Lama comes to teach is about 30 km from town.